Bry-Esc/pcu-tailoring-desktop-gui/README.md

 ## Welcome! 👋
 There is no username and password.
-Just simply press "login" to continue
+Just simply press "login" to continue.